Garden Route Guided Tours

 The Knysna Heads are two dramatic cliffs that stand and protect the mouth of the lagoon and are well worth a visit with your camera.

-The town of Knysna has a central street that is part of the N2, and lined with individually owned small shops and boutiques, full of original art and hand-made items.
-The narrow streets are surrounded by hills and mountains, all beautifully covered in indigenous vegetation.
+The town of Knysna has a central street that is part of the N2 and lined with individually owned small shops and boutiques, full of original art and hand-made items.
+Hills and mountains surround the narrow streets, all beautifully covered in indigenous vegetation.
 Restaurants and coffee shops abound, and you will have to choose carefully, as the dining is delicious!
-Artists and crafters are drawn to this exquisite natural scenery, and small studios and galleries provide opportunities to peruse original artworks.
+The exquisite natural scenery draws artists and crafters, and small studios and galleries provide opportunities to peruse original artworks.

 If you visit during August or September, the chances of seeing Southern Right whales on their migratory journey is very high.